 Arthur Ravenel and my father ran in the same political circles and got along with each other very well.
 I've talked with Arthur several times and he's a wonderful person.
 In 1996 my Dad was up for a very pretigious award from the Insurance industry.
 He had served in many capacities in that arena and is a Past President of The Life Underwriters Association .At this time he was nominated for the Carol H. Jones award, which is presented to the Life Insurance Agent of the year.
 He had no idea if he would be chosen until the night of the ceremony, as is the custom.
 I found out he was recieving the award before he did and with the help of his friends we planned for me to make it down the presentaion as a surprise.
 He thought I was on tour somewhere, so he didn't expect for me to be there.In the weeks before the big dinner we shot a video of friends and family congatulating him that was to be shown right before they brought him on stage.
 They played my segment first.
 Later my father told me as soon as he saw my face on the screen, he knew he had won.
 I was in the back of the room hiding to surpries him after he got the award.
 There were a lot of peopel in the video wishing my dad well but for me, I'll never forget what Arthur Ravenel, Jr. said:

-" Larry Shirley," started Arthur in that beautiful southern draw of his. " I've known Larry for many years and every time I see Larry Shirley he says to me, 'Hi, I'm Larry Shirley'.
-I've heard him say it so many times I think I'm Larry Shirley".
+" Larry Shirley," started Arthur in that beautiful southern draw of his. " I've known Larry for many years and every time I see Larry Shirley he says 'Hi, I'm Larry Shirley'.
+He's said it to me so many times I think I'm Larry Shirley".